search-openmobilesearch

 Disclaimer: The content on this page is only to give an overview and general guidance and is not exhaustive.
 For complete details and guidelines please refer Income Tax Act, Rules and Notifications.

-1. ITR-2 - Applicable for Individual and HUF
+1. ITR-2 - Applicable for Individual (Not eligible for ITR 1) and HUF

 This return is applicable for Individual and Hindu Undivided Family (HUF)